 Art and Power

-The image on the left is of the cover for the guidebook of the 1995 Art and Power exhibition at the Hayward Gallery[i] in London.
+The image above is of the cover for the guidebook of the 1995 Art and Power exhibition at the Hayward Gallery[i] in London.
 It features the famous giant, stainless-steel Worker and Kolkhoz Woman statue by Russian sculptor Vera Mukhiya, produced for the 1937 international exhibition in Paris.
-The statue topped the Soviet pavilion, which stood directly opposite the pavilion of Nazi Germany, which featured a giant eagle—one of the many occasions that Nazi Germany and fascist Italy made an implicit reference to the Roman empire[ii].
+The statue topped the Soviet pavilion, which stood directly opposite the pavilion of Nazi Germany (see below), which featured a giant eagle—one of the many occasions that Nazi Germany and fascist Italy made an implicit reference to the Roman empire[ii].

 A stylised version of the statue’s hands holding the hammer and sickle was adopted as the symbol of the French Ligue Communiste (later LCR) in the early 1970s and was then used by many other sections of the Fourth International in the 1970s and ‘80s, including the International Marxist Group (IMG) in Britain.